kaanpasa/trakyadan-tarifler/README.md

 # trakyadan-tarifler
-This website can be rached at => https://trakyadantarifler.netlify.app
+This website can be rached at => https://trakyadantarifler.netlify.app <br />
 Web Site that built with only HTML and CSS